-This page is for all my British visitors, who being of age may remember some not so distant Bank of England One Pound notes, "the ole quid note", that were in circulation during the 1950's through to the late 1980's.
+This page is for all my British visitors, who being of age may remember some not so distant Bank of England £1 notes, "the ole quid note", that were in circulation during the 1950's through to the late 1980's.

-This is when money had real value and not like it is today, where a couple of ££'s indeed $$'s is relatively worthless.
-Diminished spending power is an understatement, where loose change...even the odd pound or dollar now resides in that jam-jar in your home.
-So that when it has accumulated enough you can cash it all at the bank or go out and spend it in one go, just to end up buying the family a few burgers with it.
+This is when money had real value and not like it is today, where a couple of quid is relatively worthless.
+Diminished spending power is an understatement, where loose change...even the odd pound now resides in that jam-jar in your home.
+So that when it has accumulated enough you can go out and spend it in one go, just to end up buying the family a couple of litres of coke and few burgers.

 Below is a Britannia series C £1 note from around 1970, signed by Jo Page as the chief cashier.
-At the time this £1 note was in circulation it had real spending power and could buy a bottle of coke, a chocolate bar, fish and chips (fries), a newspaper, a packet of cigarettes and a box matches and still have change!
+At the time this £1 note was in circulation it had real spending power and could buy a pint of beer, a bag of fish and chips, a newspaper, a packet of cigarettes and a box matches and still have change!

 When decimalization came in during 1971, these Britannia Pound notes remained in circulation but their value was at the new decimal value of 100 pence to the Pound, there was 240 pence to the 'old' Pound before decimalization...losing 140 pence from every British mans pocket on 15th February 1971.

 Date first issued 17th March 1960.
 Last issued 1978 and ceased to be legal tender 31st May 1979